lukaszkn/data-software-engineering-interview-questions/content/databricks_data_warehousing.md

 - Automated validations: uniqueness, overlap/no-overlap with existing data, expected start/end
 - Concurrency/chaos tests and monitoring

-If you want, I can provide a complete tested PySpark notebook implementing the Delta reservation pattern with robust retries, audit logging, assignment using an efficient partition-aware index method, and a suite of validation queries.

 ## What role does data cataloging and business glossary play in data warehousing projects on Databricks?
 Short answer